Zhi-Wei Sun's 1-3-5 Conjecture and Variations: Introduction

-In \cite{sun2017refining}, Zh\`\i-W\v{e}i S\={u}n made the conjecture that any $m\in\NN$ can be written as a sum of four squares, $x^2+y^2+z^2+t^2$ with $x, y, z, t\in\NN_0$, in such a way that $x+3y+5z$ is a perfect square (see Conjecture 4.3 in that paper).
-Zh\`\i-W\v{e}i S\={u}n called this the ``1-3-5 conjecture''.
-We present here a proof of that conjecture for all $m\in\NN$ with $x, y, z, t\in\ZZ$, and a proof for sufficiently large $m\in\NN$, with $x, y, z, t\in\NN_0$.
+We present here a proof of that conjecture for all $m\in\NN$ with $x, y, z, t\in\ZZ$, and a proof for all $m\not\equiv 0\pmod {16}$ greater than a specific constant, with $x, y, z, t\in\NN$.
+This, together with computations done by the authors and Rog\'erio Reis in \cite{report2020}, which checked the validity of the conjecture up to that constant, completely proves the 1-3-5 conjecture.
 Moreover, we establish some general results that correspond to variations of this conjecture.